sabuuuu/gestion-theatre/README.md

 - View the updated list of movies and books in the application.

 ## Acknowledgments
-This application was an assignement in my compsci course.
+This application was an assignement in my compsci course :))